MeghaGajbhiye/UnstructuredDataset-Workshop/LabGuide200.md

 ## Introduction

 This lab guide will walk you through the process of creating Autonomous Data Warehouse cloud service.
-We will then connect it to SQL Developer and will import a table from local machine.
+We will also crreate a user in Oracle Machine Learning (OML).
+We will then upload the dataset in Object StoraGE and will import the notebook in OML.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.